-We are pleased to introduce our t-project, which stands for radical solutions towards true sustainability without compromise.
+We are pleased to introduce our t-project, which stands for radical solutions towards true transparency without compromise.
 Under the t-project banner, we are developing possibilities for the future along two axes: changing structures of industrial processes step-by-step or creating radical solutions without compromises.

 Our next generation shoe is sourced for a vegan, biodegradable and plastic-free design.
 Most (new) materials on the market contain a certain proportion of synthetics and are not as beautiful or as strong as leather.
 During our search for existing functional ma-terials, we came across Belgian mailbags from the ‘60s made of strong linen, which we supplemented with an inner cotton lining.
 A footbed made from natural cork is added to the innovative sole, for which we created a construction with natural rubber, organising all necessary supports in three stitched layers to avoid the need for reinforcements.